dgelessus/NAGUS/docs/uru/auth_server.rst

 ^^^^^^^^^^^^^^^^^^^

 * *Message type* = 1
-* **Server IP address:** 4-byte unsigned int.
+* **Server IP address:** 4-byte packed IPv4 address.
-  This is an IPv4 address in packed integer form instead of the more common "dotted quad" format.
-  For example,
-  the address 184.73.198.22 would be represented as the integer 0xb849c616 (= 3091842582 in decimal).
-  Keep in mind that Uru uses little-endian byte order, so the address will be in reverse order compared to "network byte order" (big-endian).
+  Auth server address to use when reconnecting.
 * **Token:** 16-byte UUID.
   The client remembers this token as long as it remains running and sends it back to the auth server if it has to reconnect.